 The Canadian Academy of Travel & Tourism (CATT) program introduces and promotes careers in tourism to high school students across Canada.
 The CATT program is integrated into the current high school curriculum, and allows students to specialize in tourism through a successful work and study approach.

 The CATT program was first launched in 1995 by the American Express Foundation and housed under Tourism HR Canada.
 In 2007, CATT became a permanent Tourism HR Canada program.
 With the support and guidance of educators and industry partners, the program has grown to provide high school students across the country with the knowledge, skills and attitudes necessary to succeed in the working world.

-To date, over 3000 students have achieved certificates from the CATT program in over 100 schools across Canada.
+have achieved certificates from the CATT program

 The Canadian Academy of Travel & Tourism program can be offered at three levels, and allows teachers to engage students in the subject of tourism while continuing with their high school curriculum.